team-nameless/nameless-discord-bot/README.md

 ## Oh look, there are branches!

 - `main`: Stable codes that is ready for production.
+- `dev`: Most codes will be pushed to here.
 - `feat/{name}`: New features that will be pushed to `main`
 - `fix/{#}` or `fix/{name}`: Bug fixes that will be pushed after passing checks.